U-Boot-EFI/EFI_DT_FIXUP_PROTOCOL/README.rst

 * Reserve memory according to the /reserved-memory node and the memory reservation block

-The extent to which the validity of the device-tree is checked is implementation dependent.
+The extent to which the validity of the device-tree is checked is implementation-dependent.
 But a buffer without the correct value of the *magic* field of the flattened device-tree header must be rejected with **EFI_INVALID_PARAMETER**.

-The buffer size must at least equal the totalsize field of the device tree.
+The buffer size must at least equal the *totalsize* field of the device tree.

 The required buffer size when called with **EFI_DT_APPLY_FIXUPS** should enforce at least 4 KiB unused space for additional fix-ups by the operating system or